DavidWaughDev/sportradar-exercise/readme.md

 with test results:
 ```
 scoreboard service
   createGame
-      ✕ should create a valid game
+    ✕ should create a valid game (5 ms)
+    ✕ should fail if homeTeam or awayTeam are empty strings (1 ms)
+    ✕ should fail if homeTeam or awayTeam are the same
   updateGame
-      ✕ should update an existing game
+    ✕ should update an existing game (1 ms)
+    ✕ should fail when updating a non-existent game
   removeGame
-      ✕ should remove a created game
+    ✕ should remove a game (1 ms)
+    ✕ should fail when removing a non-existent game (1 ms)
   getScoreboard
     ✓ should get an empty scoreboard
+    ✕ should get a scoreboard ordered first by total score, then by reversed creation order
 ```

 ## Assumptions

-- As the only scoreboard view specified requires numbering as part of the formatted output, I choose to hide the `Game` type as an implementation detail.
+- As the scoreboard view specified requires numbering as part of the formatted output, I choose to hide the `Game` type as an implementation detail.
 The tradeoffs of this choice are worth discussing.
 - Updates will not validate that a team's score is increasing, allowing for flexibility (e.g. a referee's ability to overturn goals before play restarts).
 Thus, out-of-order updates may result in an inaccurate scoreboard.
 - The international sporting convention of listing the home team before the away team is used in the formatting of the response payload (e.g. `home 0 - away 3`).